 Energizing Equality: Powering a gender-responsive future through energy policies and frameworks

-The webinar will be moderated by Cate Owren, International Union for Conservation of Nature, Global Gender Office (IUCN GGO), and will include presentations from the following speakers:
+The webinar is moderated by Cate Owren, International Union for Conservation of Nature, Global Gender Office (IUCN GGO), and includes presentations from the following speakers:

 - Joy Clancy, University of Twente.
 Presentation: “What we know so far – policy processes and considerations for mainstreaming gender in the energy sector.”
-Prof. Clancy will reflect on the changes experienced in the energy sector in the past couple of decades and share insights on methodologies that can support the integration of gender considerations in energy policies.
+Prof. Clancy reflects on the changes experienced in the energy sector in the past couple of decades and shares insights on methodologies that can support the integration of gender considerations in energy policies.